 Before he began shooting his first big movie, the 1995 adaptation of Jane Austen’s Sense and Sensibility, Emma Thompson's now-husband Greg Wise received a psychic prediction from a friend that he'd meet his future wife on the film's set.
 While that prophecy proved to be very much true, it didn't quite go down the way Wise expected.
 At the time, Thompson, who played Elinor Dashwood, was married to actor Kenneth Branagh, and so Wise had his sights set on another famous costar: Kate Winslet.

-“Everyone else on the film set was married,” Wise — who recently played Lord Louis Mountbatten in Netflix's The Crown — revealed in a 2014 interview with UK paper The Express.
+“Everyone else on the film set was married,” Wise — who recently played Lord Louis Mountbatten in Netflix's The Crown — revealed in a 2014 interview with The Express.
 “So I thought, ‘It has to be Winslet.’
 I asked her out.
 We went to Glastonbury festival together.
 But it was the wrong call.”

-The same year that Sense and Sensibility hit theaters, Thompson and Branagh divorced — and it was actually Winslet who helped make a love connection for the currently married couple.
+The same year that Sense and Sensibility hit theatres, Thompson and Branagh divorced — and it was actually Winslet who helped make a love connection for the currently married couple.
 To this day, they remain close friends with the Titanic star.

 “She pointed out that we were right for each other and told me that Emma’s marriage was over,” he added.
 “It was all meant to be, just as my friend Helen had predicted."

 Their coupling ultimately helped Thompson heal at what she's described as a time of great pain.
-The end of her six-year marriage to Branagh came amidst rumors that her husband had begun an affair with Helena Bonham Carter on the set of Mary Shelley’s Frankenstein.
+The end of her six-year marriage to Branagh came amidst rumours that her husband had begun an affair with Helena Bonham Carter on the set of Mary Shelley’s Frankenstein.
 In fact, Thompson has even said that the heartbreak inspired one iconic scene from her 2003 film, Love Actually in which her character discovers her onscreen husband's infidelity.

 In a separate Telegraph interview, she elaborated: “I’ve had so much bloody practice at crying in a bedroom.
 Then having to go out and be cheerful, gathering up the pieces of my heart and putting them in a drawer.”